 Witness Post: QD Thompson

-“It was dinner time at the Klaff household; 7pm and five hungry boys were eating at the table.”
-Arlene and Richie Klaff had a quintet of McDonogh students at home and Arlene tells the rest of the story: “After dinner and during dessert, the whole family was in the kitchen, when we spotted an uninvited guest wiggling across the floor . . . a long, fat, black snake.
+“It was dinner time at the Klaff household; 7pm and five hungry boys were eating at the table,” Arlene Klaff told me.
+The Klaffs, Arlene and Richard had a quintet of McDonogh students at home.
+Arlene continued: “After dinner and during dessert, the whole family was in the kitchen, when we spotted an uninvited guest wiggling across the floor . . . a long, fat black snake.
 Immediately, all of my ‘men,’ Richie included, jumped up on their chairs.
 The phone rang.
 I walked across the room and answered the call.
 I heard, ‘Mother Klaff, we need to talk.’
 QD Thompson was calling, as he often did at night those years.
 When he heard the loud clamoring from our end of the line, he asked if I were OK.
 When I told him what was happening, he said, ‘Mother, you have your hands full.
 We will talk later.’
 And we did.
-To this day I laugh because in all of his years as Head of the Middle School, I doubt he had an exchange quite like ours with another McDonogh parent.”
+To this day I laugh because in all of his years as Head of the Middle School, I doubt he had an exchange quite like ours with any other McDonogh parent.”

 Finney Building (on right) houses McDonogh’s Middle School